anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 		IV - Features
 ===------------------------------------------------------------------------------===

-+ Generate and maintain all 5 core exalt types (1E)
-+ Generate and maintain Solar, Lunar, Sidereal, Dragon-Blooded, Infernal, and Abyssal exalt types (2E)
++ Generate and maintain characters for Exalted 2.5
 + Print character sheets to PDF
 + Organize your series' plot
 + Manage a music database for your series